Home

 ~ Son Curtis Earl Cottom ~

-Son Curtis Earl Cottom (1910-1984) was married to Hazel Franks.
-They made their home in Vanderbilt and had one daughter, Clara Frances Jones.
+They made their home in Juniata and later in Vanderbilt, Fayette County.
+They produced one daughter, Clara Frances Jones.

-He was a coal miner and farmer, and was a member of the Juniata Sportsmen's Club.
+Curtis was a coal miner and farmer, and was a member of the Juniata Sportsmen's Club.

 He passed away in Connellsville State Hospital at the age of 74 on Feb.
 15, 1984.

-~ Daughter Clara (Cottom) Nelson ~
+~ Daughter Clara M. (Cottom) Nelson ~

 In 1974-1981, she lived in St. Petersburg, FL.